 The object of the Association is to promote research, development and innovation in order to strengthen the competitiveness of European industry across the electronics components and systems (ECS) value chain.

 AENEAS is open to all European key players in the value chain, such as large industry, Small and Medium Enterprises, research institutes, academia, and associations.
-Currently nearly 220 organisations are registered as members of the Association.
+Currently more than 300 organisations are registered as members of the Association.

 More information about AENEAS: https://aeneas-office.org

 As private partner in ECSEL Joint Undertaking, ARTEMIS-IA supports formation of consortia and initiation of project proposals for joint collaboration and creates the meeting place where key industry players and other R&D&I actors identify strategic high priority topics for collaborative R&I projects.